 No wonder that at this time TAG Heuer uses this mechanism to power its most best-selling products including some versions of their popular Carrera chronographs and, of course, the Aquaracer line.

-Designed to be used with relatively inexpensive models, the mechanism features modest exterior finish, which is basically limited to polished screw-heads and a custom oscillating weight that features the usual Geneva stripes pattern and some minor open-working.
+Designed to be used with relatively inexpensive models, the mechanism features a modest exterior finish, which is basically limited to polished screw-heads and a custom oscillating weight that features the usual Geneva stripes pattern and some minor open-working.

 Well, given the fact that the mechanism is hidden from your eyes with a solid case back cover that features the usual engraving of an antique diving helmet, this doesn’t look like a serious problem to me.
 After all, this is a (rather expensive) tool watch.

 As you can see on the photos, the 2015 model now features a magnifying lens on its sapphire dial (not sure about the way it is attached to its surface, I think they simply glued the lens on) and (finally!) has the thin white frame around the date window removed.
-The change in design not only increased the timekeeper’s legibility but also allowed to make the dial a bit less busy: the rectangular frame really didn’t play well with the dial with its traditional deck-style horizontal pattern.
+The change in design not only increased the timekeeper’s legibility but also allowed to make the dial a bit less busy: the rectangular frame didn’t play well with the dial with its traditional deck-style horizontal pattern.

-Visually, the hands and hour markers on the refreshed model is a bit wider and there is seemingly more luminous substance applied to them so, if you plan to use the watch underwater, its legibility in poor lighting conditions will hopefully be better than that of the older watch.
+Visually, the hands and hour markers on the refreshed model are a bit wider and there is seemingly more luminous substance applied to them so, if you plan to use the watch underwater, its legibility in poor lighting conditions will hopefully be better than that of the older watch.
 Also, the new parts simply make the new wristwatch bolder and more dynamic than before.

 Pricing & Availability